-Like many of my favorite things to eat, this beefaroni holds a special connection to me.
-It comes from my Grandmother and when I was growing up we visited my Grandma’s house all the time.
+This beefaroni dish comes from my Grandmother, and when I was growing up, we always visited my Grandma's house.
 We were lucky because she only lived down the street from us.

-Our kids love this meal.
-As a bonus, every time they make this recipe, it’s almost like my long-departed grandma is giving them a great big hug.
-It can’t get any better than that.
+Our kids love this homemade beefaroni; it is a total comfort food for us.
+As a bonus, every time they make this recipe, it's almost like my long-departed grandma gives them a big hug.
+It can't get any better than that.

 Grandma Zub, Lottie was her first name, but we always referred to her by her last name.
-She was a very loving person who provided us with many things, one of which was great meals.
+She was a very loving person who provided us with many things, including great meals like this homemade beefaroni.

-I always thought of her as a gourmet chef and one of my favorite meals that she made, she called beefaroni.
-If we were ever at her house and knew she was making this meal, we would always invite ourselves to stay for diner.
+I always thought of her as a gourmet chef, and one of my favorite meals she made was beefaroni.
+We would always invite ourselves to stay for dinner if we were ever at her house and knew she was making this meal.
 Grandma never said no.

-This beefaroni recipe is a lot like the lady my grandma was.
+This low-cost family meal is a lot like the lady my grandma was.
 Simple, comforting, and as delicious as she was loving.

-Unfortunately, my Grandma passed away many years ago, and this meal was lost to me, until one day when I wanted to make it for our kids.
+Unfortunately, my Grandma passed away many years ago, and this meal was lost to me until one day when I wanted to make homemade beefaroni for our kids.
 So, I called my mother and asked her if she remembered when Grandma used to make this for us.

-She of course remembered and asked why I was wondering.
-I told her that I wanted to try and make it and asked her how to make beefaroni.
-I was ready with a pencil and paper ready to take down every ingredient.
+She, of course, remembered and asked why I was wondering.
+I told her I wanted to try and make it and asked her how to make Grandma's homemade beefaroni.
+I had a pencil and paper ready to take down every ingredient.
 Mom laughed at the idea that I was so excited about this recipe.

 I was hoping that I could recreate my childhood memories for my children.
 She took a deep breath and began the list.
 "One pound of ground beef," she said.
 Quickly I jotted this down.

-“OK,” I responded as if I was a reporter of a newspaper getting an exclusive story.
-“Next,” she said, “One family-sized can of Campbell’s tomato soup.”
-“Interesting,” I responded.
-“What next?”
+"OK," I responded as if I were a newspaper reporter getting an exclusive story.
+"Next," she said, "One family-sized can of Campbell's tomato soup."
+"Interesting," I responded.
+"What next?"
 I asked.

 "That's it," she stated.
 "That's it?"
 I responded, puzzled.